Overview of Marketplace

 Most types of Oracle Cloud Infrastructure resources have a unique, Oracle-assigned identifier called an Oracle Cloud ID (OCID).
 For information about the OCID format and other ways to identify your resources, see Resource Identifiers.

-While the resources created from Marketplace images and stacks have an OCID to identify them, the listings themselves have a listing ID and a package version ID for every package version in the listing.
+While the resources created from Marketplace images, stacks, container images, and helm charts have an OCID to identify them, the listings themselves have a listing ID and a package version ID for every package version in the listing.
 Listing IDs are numeric values.
 Package version IDs are string values.
-These identifiers are unique to Marketplace and unrelated to OCIDs.
+Listing IDs and Package version IDs are unique to Marketplace and unrelated to OCIDs.

 Ways to Access Oracle Cloud Infrastructure